-- There is a continuous chain of Blocks, connected by “next” and “previous” hyperlinks, which can be browsed through from the very first “genesis block” with Block height #0 until the most recently created Block.
+- There is a continuous chain of Blocks, connected by “next” and “previous” hyperlinks, which can be browsed through back and forth from the very first “genesis block” with Block Height #0 until the most recently created Block.

-- We never found output amounts which are used more than once as input amounts in later Transactions.
+- We never found an Output amount that was used more than once as an Input amount in later Transactions.
 In general cryptocurrency terms: there are no “double spends” (permanent double spends are illegal by definition in any cryptocurrency, double spends may only exist temporarily).

-The only “issue” is: the Transactions in the Blockchain have no connection whatsoever with the OneCoin transactions in the OneCoin and Coinsafe Accounts of OneLife members.
-In other words: all Transactions in the Blockchain are generated by blockchain simulation software and are fake.
+Remark: the Transactions in the Blockchain have no connection whatsoever with the OneCoin transactions in the OneCoin and Coinsafe Accounts of OneLife members.

-Example of a Transaction to illustrate the concept of Transaction Inputs and Transaction Outputs.
-Transaction in Block 17357
+Example of a Transaction to illustrate the concept of Transaction Inputs and Transaction Outputs: Transaction in Block 17357 (login required)

 Report fragment – Part 2

 “We have performed automated tests on the block chain and transactions databases provided to us by One Network Services Ltd. as of block with height 42 801 (forty-two thousand eight hundred and one).”

 The Block with height 42801 which is visible in the Blockchain viewer has Date/Timestamp 01/10/2016 23:59:58, so this is indeed the last block created in October 2016.
 See direct hyperlink (login required): Block height #42801

 The same goes for the block height numbers mentioned in the five Audit Reports from November 2016 till March 2017, they always refer to the last Transaction created in the month or on the day after.
 This makes it very likely that the auditor has seen the same data that are visible on the Blockchain SIMULATOR screens.